 For each of the three compartments (soil, water and air) information is required to determine if it is expected that the microorganism and relevant metabolites/toxins persist in the environment in concentrations considerably higher than the natural background levels, taking into account repeated applications over the years.
-A methodology to determine the natural background levels is suggested in Scheepmaker and Butt (2010).
+A methodology to determine the natural background levels is suggested in Scheepmaker and Butt (2010)10.
 If the microorganism is expected to be persistent, then a robust risk assessment should be provided to show that the risks from accumulated plateau concentrations are acceptable (Uniform Principles; point 2.7.7 of Commission Regulation (EU) 546/2011).

-&lt;sup>2 Natural and released inoculum levels of entomopathogenic fungal biocontrol agents in soil in relation with risk assessment and in accordance with EU regulations.
+10 Scheepmaker JWA, Butt TM (2010).
+Natural and released inoculum levels of entomopathogenic fungal biocontrol agents in soil in relation with risk assessment and in accordance with EU regulations.
 Biocontrol Science and Technology 20, 503-552.